zsebastian/stir-lang/README.md

 it acctually did.

 ```
-(a b +) :foo
+(a b +) :foo # This is not legal stir.
 ```

-here `foo` stores the queue location of the open paren as well as the location for itself.
+Here `foo` stores the queue location of the open paren as well as the location for itself.
 In essence, the "value" of `foo` is the unit.
 Note that `a` and `b` appear to be identifiers themselves.
 We will expand on that.
 Note also that there is a whitespace between the close paren and the colon.
 This whitespace